Tamale Senior High School: Admissions

+Tamale Senior High School was originally founded for students in the Northern territories but later opened to students in the south.
 As a selective school, admissions are based on the results of applicants in the Basic Education Certificate Examination (BECE).
-After the results are released, students gain admission through a computerised system that selects students who chose the school prior to writing their BECE based on their raw score.
+After the results are released, students gain admission through a computerized system that selects students who chose the school prior to writing their BECE based on their raw score.
 Due to this, students gain admission solely on merit.
-For students outside Ghana who want to attend the school, special entrance examinations are organised by the school to accept such students based on merit.
+For students outside Ghana who want to attend the school, special entrance examinations are organized by the school to accept such students based on merit.
 After students who qualify are given admission, they are given an official prospectus which will help them know what is required of them as new students of the school.
+Prior to the introduction of common national entry examinations, students from the Northern territories were selected based on specially prepared examinations on English and Arithmetic.
+Students who passed were selected by a local selection board and awarded the scholarships.
+Also, following ongoing pressure and concerted efforts from the Northern Territories Council, both the Colonial Administration and later the Nkrumah Regime established the Special Northern Scholarship Scheme which enabled individuals from the Northern territories, who lacked secondary education but exhibited a strong desire and aptitude for higher studies, to gain admission to the school.
+These students were subsequently afforded the opportunity to pursue further education at the expense of the Central Government.
+Some of these students included John S. Nabila who later became Minister for Information and Tourism during the Limann regime.